maryagnesnoble/resume-1/resume.md

 Topix (offbeat.topix.com and politix.topix.com)
 : *Managing Editor, Politix and Offbeat websites* __Jan 2013-present__
-  - Developed strategy for content optimization and distribution using a Facebook viral model.
+  - Developed strategy for content optimization using a Facebook distribution model
   - Covered topics from LGBT and women's rights to education and electoral politics.
   - Passionate about finding and crafting stories with a unique voice.
   - Wrote quickly for the web (up to 12 stories per day) based on real-time trends on the social web.